R4HUL-INDIAN/Radhe/README.md

 - Liveness Check: This module checks if a given subdomain is live.
 It does this by trying to access the subdomain using a variety of methods, including HTTP, HTTPS, and Tools like Puredns, Httpx.

 - Unauth Cache Purge: This module finds "Unauth cache Purge" issues.
 These are issues where a subdomain can be purged from a cache without authorization.
-This can be a security issue, as it can allow an attacker to delete sensitive data from a cache
+This can be a security issue, as it can allow an attacker to delete sensitive data from a cache.

 Radhe is a powerful tool that can be used to find security vulnerabilities in a website.
 It is easy to use and can be run on any platform.